-The most well-known example of an ERC721 token is Cryptokitties.
+Cryptokitties is the most well-known example of an ERC721 token.
 CryptoKitties are unique collectible digital artworks of cats.
-You can not only own a unique collection of CryptoKitties, but you can also breed the cats to create new CryptoKitties.
+You can own and breed the cats to create new CryptoKitties.

-ERC721 defines a minimum interface a smart contract must implement to allow unique tokens to be managed, owned, and traded.
+The ERC721 token standard defines a minimum interface a smart contract must implement to allow cryptocollectibles to be managed, owned, and traded.
 An ERC721 token implements the following interface:

 ERC777 Token Standard

 ERC777 is a new token standard that aims to address the limitations of ERC20, while remaining backwards compatible.
 It defines advanced features to interact with tokens.
 Namely, operators to send tokens on behalf of another address and send/receive hooks to offer token holders more control over their tokens.

 It takes advantage of ERC1820 to find out whether and where to notify contracts and regular addresses when they receive tokens as well as to allow compatibility with already-deployed contracts.

 - Both contracts and regular addresses can control and reject which token they send by registering a

 - Both contracts and regular addresses can control and reject which token they receive by registering a

 - The tokensReceived hook allows to send tokens to a contract and notify it in a single transaction, unlike ERC20 which require a double call (